bbary/Salati/README.md

 # Salati
-Muslim Prayer times
+Prayer times

-Garmin watch app Muslim Prayer times with  hijri date in arabic.
+Garmin watch app Prayer times with  hijri date in arabic.

 I used Aladhan.com API to get prayers time each day, you need to have internet (bleutooth connexion to your phone, or wifi) to work.